Is The Chase Liquid Prepaid Card Right For You?

 - A monthly fee is difficult to waive: Although some prepaid cardholders with other institutions can waive the monthly fee by authorizing direct deposits are over a certain amount, the only way you can say “goodbye” to your Chase Liquid monthly fee is by opening and maintaining a Chase checking account.

 - No subaccounts: While you can apply for up to three Chase Liquid cards for one account at no extra cost, you can’t link them.
 In other words, you are not entitled to have subaccounts for family members that are tied to one primary account.
 Such a feature be helpful for families who wish to send money to relatives, give a child an allowance, or monitor balances.
 Although transfers from one Chase Liquid account to another are free, the cardholder must be 18 years of age.

 Final Verdict: Chase Liquid is Your Chase Checking Alternative

-Once again, Chase Liquid is great choice for someone who wants a basic Chase checking account, but doesn’t need the ability to write checks or perform wire transfers.
+After reviewing the Chase Liquid Card, we've concluded that it's a great choice for someone who wants a basic Chase checking account, but doesn't need the ability to write checks or perform wire transfers.
 In addition to these missing features, you should be comfortable with paying the monthly fee.

 The Chase Liquid prepaid debit card allows you to conveniently manage your money while simultaneously providing access to a strong collection of mobile and online banking features.
 While it is excellent for consumers who make many online payments and transfers, if you plan to reload your prepaid cards at local convenience stores or at bank branches outside of Chase’s network, you’ll come face-to-face with some of the card’s limitations.
 However, the above-average fraud protections and reasonable fees make it a solid option in the world of prepaid cards.